AnggaR96s/Reforestation/README.md

-## I don't trust stairs.
-They're always up to something.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.